MicrosoftDocs/security/security-docs/zero-trust/develop/overprivileged-permissions.md

 ## Permission gap and risk

 How can doors and keys help to understand how overprivileged occurs?
 Why might your application have the right permissions to perform a task, but still be overprivileged?
-Let's look at the permission gap that might cause the discrepancy in the diagram below.
+Let's look at the permission gap that might cause the discrepancy in the following diagram.

 :::image type="content" source="../media/develop/overprivileged-permissions/diagram-permission-gap-inline.png" alt-text="Graph on right: Y-axis - Permissions, X-axis - Time; Upper curve - Granted Permissions, Lower curve - Permissions Used; Statistics on right described in article content." lightbox="../media/develop/overprivileged-permissions/diagram-permission-gap-expanded.png":::

 The X axis represents **Time** and the Y axis represents **Permissions**.
 At the start of the measured **Time**, you request and receive permission for your application.
 As the business grows and changes over time, you add new permissions to support your needs and the slope of **Granted Permissions** increases.
-The **Permissions Used** may be lower than **Granted Permissions** when you forget to remove unnecessary permissions (for example, if the application doesn't break) resulting in a **Permission Gap**.
+The **Permissions Used** might be lower than **Granted Permissions** when you forget to remove unnecessary permissions (for example, if the application doesn't break) resulting in a **Permission Gap**.

 Here are interesting observations in the Microsoft identity platform.